Shoaib Malik: Personal life

+On 19 January 2024, Shoaib married Pakistani TV actress Sana Javed in a private Nikah ceremony at her home in Karachi.

 Early career

-He first played tape-ball cricket in the streets as a child.
+He first played tape ball cricket in the streets as a child.
 He began playing cricket seriously in 1994 when he attended one of Imran Khan's travelling coaching clinics in Sialkot at the age of 12.
 He began as a batsman, and developed his bowling later.
 He used to get in trouble with his family for playing cricket, as they wanted him to focus on his education.
 In 1996, Malik attended trials for the U-15 World Cup.
 He was selected in the squad for his bowling.

-In May 2001, Malik's bowling action was inspected.
-The PCB group of bowling advisers concluded that his stock off-spinner was legal, although his delivery going the other way was not.
-He was encouraged to concentrate on his off-spin and to practice bowling his other delivery without bending his arm.
+Impressed by the success of Pakistan’s premier off-spinner Saqlain Mushtaq, Shoaib Malik remodeled his bowling action in the late 1990s to reflect Saqlain’s technique.
+He made his first-class debut for Gujranwala in 1997.
+Former Pakistan batsman Asif Mujtaba was particularly impressed by Malik’s abilities and facilitated his move to the PIA (Pakistan International Airlines) domestic team, where he gained exposure alongside established players such as Wasim Akram, Moin Khan, and his idol Saqlain Mushtaq.

+International career

+In 1999, Malik replaced an injured Saqlain in a domestic one-day match and performed well enough to earn selection in Pakistan’s squad for the 1999–2000 Coca-Cola Champions Trophy in Sharjah.

 In a One Day International (ODI) match against England in June 2001, Malik suffered a fractured right shoulder after falling awkwardly while attempting to take a catch.